jazzyray/annotation/README.md

-Annotation API Mock and Specificationb
+Annotation API Mock and Specification
 =

 Mock Annotation API for the annotation of content with named entities